Debt Ratios for Home Financing

 - Gross monthly income of $3,500 x .41 = $1,435 can be applied to recurring debt plus housing expenses

-Remember these are only guidelines.
-We will be thrilled to go over pre-qualification to determine how much you can afford.
+Remember these ratios are only guidelines.
+We will be thrilled to help you pre-qualify to help you determine how large a mortgage loan you can afford.